John Affleck (coach): Baseball

 Affleck began his coaching career as the head coach of Harpur College's baseball program.
 (Harpur became part of the State University of New York system at the start of the 1965–1966 academic year, and was renamed State University of New York at Binghamton, as a result.)
 Affleck coached the school's baseball program for nine seasons (1964–1972) and had an overall record of 46-56-1.
 SUNY Binghamton had its first 10-win season under Affleck when it went 10-6 in 1971.

 Men's basketball

 At the start of the 1972–1973 academic year, Affleck left the baseball program to become the head coach of SUNY Binghamton's men's basketball program.
 He was the program's head coach for 11 seasons (1972–1973 to 1982–1983).
 His career record was 100-158.
 His teams finished with a winning percentage above .500 in only three of his eleven seasons, and they never finished better than .500 in SUNYAC play.
+After being fired, he released a statement partially published in the Press and Sun-Bulletin calling his treatment by SUNY director of athletics and physical education Nell Jackson "improper."